evyros/express-mongodb-blog/README.md

 ## Getting started:
 1. `git clone` this repo
 2. Use `cd` to the repo folder and run `npm install`
-3. Make sure MongoDB is running in the background (if you can't remember how, see the explanation at the bottom)
-4. Run `npm run populate` to insert the fake data to your MongoDB.
+3. Run `npm run populate` to insert the fake data to your MongoDB.
-5. Open Compass and see the new data!
+4. Open Compass and see the new data!

 ## Your tasks:
 Filter the data according to the following criterias.